 - Pair local food with local wine, but also go crazy and match the extremes.

-Let me know if you have tried L’Acadie blanc, how did you find it?
+Let me know if you have tried L’Acadie blanc, and id yes, how did you find it.
 If you didn’t, is there another variety that not only gives you pleasure but also teaches you many things?
 I would like to know.